Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows

 \section{Introduction}

-In the last few decades, the lattice Boltzmann Method (LBM) has become a preferred method for simulating complicated physical, chemical, and fluid mechanics problems~\cite{chen1998lattice,succi2001lattice}.
+In the last few decades, the lattice Boltzmann Method (LBM) has become a preferred method for simulating complicated physical, chemical, and fluid mechanics problems~\cite{benzi1992lattice,chen1998lattice,succi2001lattice,aidun2010,kruger2017lattice}.
 It is a kinetic-based approach for fluid flow computations.
 This is why it is especially useful for computing fluid flows with multiple components involving interfacial dynamics, nonlinear constitutive models and complex boundaries.
-Because the LBM lies on the scale of mesoscopic level, challenges that have been encountered with using conventional CFD methods are not found with the LBM~\cite{aidun2010,kruger2017lattice}.
-The lattice Boltzmann Equation (LBE) can be obtained through several ways.
-One can derive the LBE through discrete velocity models or the Boltzmann kinetic equation.
-In addition, there are several approaches to derive Navier-Stokes equations from the LBE.
+In particular, see the earliest review~\cite{benzi1992lattice}, which remains a source of original ideas and has contributed towards number of advances in this field.
+Because the LBM lies on the scale of mesoscopic level, challenges that have been encountered with using conventional CFD methods are not found with the LBM.
+The lattice Boltzmann Equation (LBE) can be constructed through several ways.
+A pioneering top-down formulation of the LBE with the desired macroscopic behavior for efficient flow simulations was presented in~\cite{higuera1989lattice}.
+Alternatively, one can derive the LBE through a dramatically simplified version of the Boltzmann kinetic equation.
+In addition, there are several approaches to perform mathematical analysis and derive the Navier-Stokes equations from the LBE.
 With Chapman-Enskog expansion being more popular among the rest, other approaches include the asymptotic expansion, extended Taylor series expansion and order of magnitude analysis.